pixelphreak-bot/pool_scanner/README.md

   <img src="assets/logo-2.png" alt="PixelPhreak Logo" width="400"/>
 </p>

-# 🌐 PixelPhreak Pool Scanner
+<h1 align="center">PixelPhreak Pool Scanner</h1>

 ---

 ## 🔍 Overview

 **PixelPhreak Pool Scanner** is an automated Python tool that scans high-liquidity token pairs on the **Binance Smart Chain (BSC)**.
-It gathers data from **Dexscreener**, **BscScan**, and a **Chainstack** BSC node, enriches it with token and fee metadata, and stores it into a local SQLite database for analysis or use in DeFi strategies.
+It gathers data from **Dexscreener**, **BSCScan**, and a BSC node, enriches it with token and fee metadata, and stores it into a local SQLite database for analysis or use in DeFi strategies.

 ---

 ## 🛠️ Features

-- 🔎 Real-time scanning of token pools using Dexscreener API
+- 🔎 Real-time scanning of token pools using DexScreener API
 - 🧠 DEX version detection: **V2 or V3**
 - 💰 Dynamic or default swap fee extraction
 - 🧬 Symbol, address, and decimals detection via BSCScan